hchood/brewery_api_clinic/README.md

     state_response = HTTParty.get("http://beermapping.com/webservice/locstate/#{ENV['BEER_MAPPING_API_KEY']}/#{state}")
     ```

-    If I put a `binding.pry` after hitting up the API, I can check out what my response variables look like and write methods accordingly to retrieve the information I want for various pages on my app.
+    If I put a `binding.pry` after hitting the API, I can check out what my response variables look like and write methods to retrieve the information I want for various pages on my app.

-    For example, say I want a search page that allows a user to input a city and get a list of breweries in that area:
+    For example, say I want to allow a user to search for breweries by city on the breweries index page:

     ```ruby
     # app.rb